YasminFathy/Coursera/Week1/Quiz.md

 -None of these.

 ##### Note:
-E:The process of the algorithm examining a large amount of historical weather data.
+E: The process of the algorithm examining a large amount of historical weather data.

 T: The weather prediction task.

 P: The probability of it correctly predicting a future date's weather.